jankovacs/injector/README.md

 ```

-2) Then you need to instantiate injector, pass the config file, and set the mappings ( setMappings() method in the example above, but it could be named to whatever you want )
+2) Then you need to instantiate the injector and the the config file, inject the config file and set the mappings ( setMappings() method in the example above, but it could be named to whatever you want )
 ```
 $injector = new \injector\impl\Injector();
-$injectionMappings = new config_InjectionMappings();
+$injectionMappings = new InjectionMappings();
 $injector->inject( $injectionMappings );
 $injectionMappings->setMappings();
 ```